 4 – The Shifter

-This number is usually a defender or wingback and occasionally a midfielder depending on the country or culture.
+This number is often a defender or wingback and occasionally a midfielder depending on the country or culture.
 4 started on the right side of midfield so it is often thought of as a flank player, but can also be seen as a center back in many places… or as a holding mid if your British (see above mention of 5/6 being center backs in the UK).

-As it was frequently one of the original three midfield numbers (4, 5, 6) that was shifted into the backline it’s quite often a defender’s number.
+As it was frequently one of the original three midfield numbers (4, 5, 6) that were shifted into the backline it’s commonly a defender’s number.

-FCD Side Note: For FC Dallas #4 has been a left-sided player more often than not.
+FCD Side Note: For FC Dallas #4 has been a left back fairly frequently.

 World: Javier Zanetti, Sergio Ramos, Pep Guardiola, Patrick Vieira, Ivan Rakitic, Jurgen Kohler, Claude Makelele, Frank de Boer, Frank Rijkaard